A visual introduction to information theory: Channel coding

 \subsubsection{Theoretical limits of perfect transmission}

-The \textbf{noisy channel coding theorem} was a revolutionary step forward because it proved something that was previously thought to be impossible: that the probability of error when transmitting a message over a noisy channel and trying to infer its value on the other side could be made arbitrarily small without the rate of information transfer dropping to zero.
+The \textbf{noisy channel coding theorem} proved something previously thought impossible: that the probability of error when transmitting a message over a noisy channel and trying to infer its value on the other side could be made arbitrarily small without the rate of information transfer dropping to zero.

 To understand this, we start with an \textbf{encoder $\rightarrow$ noisy channel $\rightarrow$ decoder}.
 As shown in \textbf{Figure \ref{noisy_channel_coding_fig}a}, the messages we are trying to send are the outcomes of a series of maximum entropy/non-redundant random events (like colored marbles drawn from an urn with equal probability).
 The noisy channel transmits binary data, so we will then convert the outcome of each random event to a binary string using an optimal encoder that minimizes the number of bits used.
 Using binary channels simplifies the analysis, but is not strictly needed.
-Noisy channels can be over any probability space, continuous or discrete.
+Noisy channels can be over any outcome space, continuous or discrete.

 These binary strings will be transmitted over a noisy channel, which will, with some probability, flip $\texttt{0}$s to $\texttt{1}$s and vice versa.
-If we sent the raw binary messages over this channel, errors will occur and the message on the other side will be interpreted incorrectly as a result of noise displacing and thus destroying some of the usable information in each string.
+If we sent the raw binary messages over this channel, errors would occur and the message on the other side would be interpreted incorrectly, because noise displaces and destroys some of the usable information in each string.
 To combat this, before transmitting over the noisy channel, we will add some type of redundancy so that the messages are more robust to the channel's noise.
-Adding this redundancy means that the binary strings transmitted will become longer, but the information that contain will be unchanged.
+Adding this redundancy means that the binary strings transmitted will become longer, but the information they contain will be unchanged.
 Thus, the number of (information) bits will be smaller than the number transmitted (data) bits.